robertmc0/modules-test/CONTRIBUTING.md

   "$schema": "https://aka.ms/bicep-registry-module-metadata-schema#",
   // The name of the module (10 - 60 characters).
   "name": "Sample module",
-  // The description of the module (10 - 1000 characters).
+  // The summary of the module (10 - 1000 characters).
-  "description": "Sample module description",
+  "summary": "Sample module summary",
   // The owner of the module.
 Must be a GitHub username or a team under the Azure organization "owner": "sampleusername"
 }